• CALL OR TEXT 336.365.2850

 Black Locust: Tough as Nails (and Rot-Resistant Too)

-If Sassafras is easy-going and friendly, Black Locust is the tough, no-nonsense cousin.
+If Sassafras is easy-going and friendly, Black Locust Siding is the tough, no-nonsense cousin.
 It’s harder to work with and costs more, but you get some serious benefits:

 • Exceptional Rot Resistance: It’s the most rot-resistant wood you can get in the USA.